CONSULTATION FEE RANGE

 During the meeting, the doctor will ask a few questions about your medical history, and together, you discuss whether marijuana is suitable for your condition.
 If the doctor is satisfied that cannabis is potentially useful, they will provide you with certification, enabling you to get medical marijuana in MA.

-Please note that the doctor you use must hold a full license, have no prescribing restrictions, and have a Massachusetts-controlled substance registration.
+The doctor you use must hold a full license, have no prescribing restrictions, and possess a Massachusetts-controlled substance registration.
 Also, they must have at least one established practice within the state.

 State law requires you to have a ‘bona fide’ physician-patient relationship.
 After you receive certification, you also get a PIN from the state.
-Please keep it safe because it is an essential part of the registration process.
+Please keep it safe because it is an essential part of registration.

-The fastest method of registration is via the official Massachusetts medical marijuana program website.
+The fastest registration method is via the official Massachusetts medical marijuana program website.
 However, if you can’t register online, you can request a lengthy paper registration process by calling (833) 869-6820.
 Once you become a patient, register with the program’s virtual gateway.

 Before registration, make sure you have the following: